 The process is very simple.
 You place an order with us and we will dispatch your selected collection kit(s).
 You fill the collection pot(s) with the appropriate sample – all kits come with full instructions as to what exactly is required for each screen type.
 Next you complete a short lab request form and put it in your return padded envelope with the sample.
-You need to apply at least a Large Letter 1st class stamp to the envelope and pop it in the post back to us.
+Return tracked 24hr postage back to the lab is included with all our kits.
 Our highly trained analysts undertake the screening in our own laboratory and we email the results to you as soon as the testing is complete.

 There is a same working day turnaround for all worm egg screens, giardia screens and liver fluke screens.
 Lungworms screens are an extended process so they are always issued the following working day after arrival into the lab.